Find out about the VAT liability of insurance transactions and insurance related services.

 If your premium collection services are not supplied in connection with other insurance intermediary services, they will not be insurance related and may be liable to VAT.
 An example of this would be the services of a debt-collector collecting overdue premiums for an insurer.

 If you’re an employer and you did not arrange the original insurance but allow an insurer to use your existing payroll system to collect premiums from your employees by deductions from their pay, the consideration you receive from the insurer will fall within the exemption for finance rather than insurance.
-Notice 701/49 Finance provides more information on this.
+See VAT Notice 701/49: finance for more information.

 9. Insurance brokers and agents